andrewhill157/easygrid/README.md

 python setup.py install --user
 ```

-# Typical Usage
+# Usage
+There are two main ways to use `easygrid`.
+I described one below that might be easiest for beginners to understand, but recommend the `class`-based method described a bit later.

-Let's say you have a list of fastq files and you want to align them all to a reference, compute basic statistics on each one, and then make some plots all in parallel:
+First, say you have a list of fastq files and you want to align them all to a reference, compute basic statistics on each one, and then make some plots all in parallel:

 ```
 import easygrid